 You can use glitter to add some sparkle to your card if you like!

 Let your child draw inside the card - small children love to attempt to write even if they don't yet know how to - it looks so cute and makes a memorable keepsake.

 Keep it simple and sweet - Let your kids say it with love

-After making the no-bake salt dough recipe, red food colouring was added - my dough turned out pink!.
+After making the no-bake salt dough recipe, red food colouring was added - but I guess I didn't add enough as my dough turned out pink!

 I let the children stamp out the hearts with a cutter.
 Now is the time to prick a hole into them if you wish to make them into pendants)

 I let the dough air-dry for 2 days.
 Then I coated both sides with white glue and let them dry again.
 You can choose to do one more coat of glue and sprinkle them with sparkly glitter!

 Easy salt dough recipe to make heart-shaped DIY ornaments.

 A video tutorial by Red Ted Art